-Hello, my name is April and I’m an “approval, addict,” recovering with the occasional relapse.
+Hello, my name is April, and I’m an “approval addict,” recovering with the occasional relapse.

-Approval addiction — or the intense desire to obtain approval or avoid rejection from other people leads to certain habitual behaviors.
+Approval addiction — the intense desire to obtain approval or avoid rejection from other people leads to certain habitual behaviors.

 I am, for example, a recovering “performer.”
 In other words, I chased “gold stars” to get people to like me.
 A lot of women are “helpers.”
 They swoop in to save the day, never saying no to a request for help.
 “Chameleons” are shapeshifters.
-They change what they say, how they dress, even the inflection of their voice depending on the company.
-In my work I’ve actually identified eight different “approval seeking” personality types.
+They change what they say, how they dress, and even the inflection of their voice depending on the company.
+In my work, I’ve actually identified eight different “approval seeking” personality types.

 Constantly on The Hamster Wheel